Madeline's Madeline: Production

 Decker continued this collaborative style during production.
 At the beginning of each day of shooting, the cast and crew met for a short meditation and a chance for anyone to voice concerns they had with the production process.
 Many of the scenes were improvised, so Connor and gaffer David April lit the sets in such a way that the actors and camera could freely move anywhere without a light being in the shot.
 The visual style of the film incorporated camera techniques that Connor and Decker had discovered working on previous films together.
 Connor created a custom camera rig that allowed her to manipulate the focus in new ways, which Chris O'Falt of Indiewire described as "an almost liquid-like aspect to the focus, and the image if often slightly doubled or warped, while out-of-focus translucent objects come into the edges of frame to cause pockets of soft, sometimes colorful blurring."

 Harrison Atkins was the editor for the first four months of post production and made over a hundred different cuts of the movie exploring various ways the story could be told, but when he had to leave to work on a different show, Decker took on the editing herself.
 Six months went by and she still wasn't satisfied with the film, so she brought on producer Liz Rao to help with editing for five weeks.
 With only two weeks left until the deadline for submitting to the Sundance Film Festival, Decker realized there was still a major problem with the ending, so she brought on David Barker for some last-minute changes.
 Spike Jonze and Mike Mills also offered advice during post-production.

 Release

-Madeline's Madeline was first screened at the Sundance Film Festival in January 2018, and the Berlin Film Festivals in February.
+Madeline's Madeline premiered at the Sundance Film Festival in January 2018, and the Berlin Film Festival Forum in February of the same year.
 Oscilloscope Laboratories acquired U.S. distribution rights and announced plans for a general release later in the year.
 The film initially was shown at only one theater in Manhattan, and was eventually expanded to 31 theaters.